 - Bournemouth (3 tower cluster)

 - Tangley (one page one tower)

-Sunday Ringing and Practices are by arrangement.
+Sunday ringing by arrangement.

 The weather has attacked Tangley bells.
 The clapper of the two has seized up and makes the bell soundless.
 The tenor is beginning to seize causing the clapper to strike quietly and in a delayed fashion at backstroke.